2021 Veterinary Biomedical & Clinical Services Degree Guide

 Veterinary Biomedical professionals not only need a bachelor's degree, but also need an advanced degree to work.
 This advanced degree will introduce students to veterinary techniques and prepare them for a career in an office or lab.

-A doctor's degree (research / scholarship) is the most common level of education achieved by those in careers related to veterinary clinical services, with approximately 50.0% of workers getting one.
-Find out other typical degree levels for veterinary clinical services workers below.
+A doctor's degree is the most common level of education achieved by those in careers related to veterinary clinical services, with approximately 50.0% of workers getting one.
+See the the most common levels of education for veterinary clinical services workers below.

 Level of Education | Percentage of Workers |